Matthias Jakob Schleiden: Career

 but after a period of emotional depression and attempted suicide, he changed professions.
 The suicide attempt left a prominent scar across his forehead.

 He studied natural science at the University of Göttingen in Göttingen, Germany, but transferred to the University of Berlin in 1835 to study plants.
 Johann Horkel, Schleiden's uncle, encouraged him to study plant embryology.

 He soon developed his love for botany and cats into a full-time pursuit.
 Schleiden preferred to study plant structure under the microscope.
 As a professor of botany at the University of Jena, he wrote Contributions to our Knowledge of Phytogenesis (1838), in which he stated that all plants are composed of cells.
 Thus, Schleiden and Schwann became the first to formulate what was then an informal belief as a principle of biology equal in importance to the atomic theory of chemistry.
 He also recognized the importance of the cell nucleus, discovered in 1831 by the Scottish botanist Robert Brown, and sensed its connection with cell division.
-In 1838, the two scientists M. J. Schleiden and Theodore Schwann formulated a theory about cellular structure which stated, 'All the living organisms are made up of cells and the cell is the fundamental component of living organismus”.
+In 1838, the two scientists M. J. Schleiden and Theodor Schwann formulated a theory about cellular structure which stated, 'All the living organisms are made up of cells and the cell is the fundamental component of living organisms”.
 In 1885 Rudolf Virchow stated that all cells are formed from pre-existing cells.

 Although Schleiden was not Jewish nor a historian by profession, he was noted for his defense of Judaism and against antisemitism, and wrote two works, Die Bedeutung der Juden für die Erhaltung und Wiederbelebung der Wissenschaften im Mittelalter (1877) and Die Romantik des Martyriums bei den Juden im Mittelalter (1878), published in English as The Sciences among the Jews Before and During the Middle Ages and The Importance of the Jews for the Preservation and Revival of Learning during the Middle Ages.

 He became a professor of botany at the Imperial University of Dorpat in 1863.
 He concluded that all plant parts are made of cells and that an embryonic plant organism arises from one cell.

 He died in Frankfurt am Main on 23 June 1881.
+It is believed that he died at age of 77.